The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s

 \centerline{\bf Abstract}

-\begin{quote}{ This paper concerns the emergence of modern mathematical statistics in France after First World War.
-Emile Borel's achievements are presented, and especially his creation of two institutions where mathematical statistics were developed, the {\it Statistical Institute of Paris University}, (ISUP) in 1922 and above all the {\it Henri Poincar\'e Institute} (IHP) in 1928.
-At the IHP, a new journal {\it Annales de l'Institut Henri PoincarŽ} was created in 1931.
-We present the first papers dealing with mathematical statistics.} \end{quote}
+\begin{quote}{ This paper concerns the emergence of modern mathematical statistics in France after the First World War.
+Emile Borel's achievements are presented, and especially his creation of two institutions where mathematical statistics was developed: the {\it Statistical Institute of Paris University}, (ISUP) in 1922 and above all the {\it Henri Poincar\'e Institute} (IHP) in 1928.
+At the IHP, a new journal {\it Annales de l'Institut Henri Poincar\'e} was created in 1931.
+We discuss the first papers in that journal dealing with mathematical statistics.} \end{quote}